Paradox2405/Student-Attendance-System-Using-Barcode/README.md

 # Student-Attendance-System-Using-Barcode
-# use https://dev.mysql.com/downloads/installer/ for Db connection and add msexcel extentiom for SQL
+# use https://dev.mysql.com/downloads/installer/ for Db connection and add msexcel extention for SQL